Jump to topic

 - Whiskey is made by distilling a mash made of previously fermented grain.
 Mixed starches like corn, barley, rye, and wheat convert to sugars and are mixed with yeast and water to ferment.
 Next, it is distilled at high temperatures and frequently undergoes the aging process in oak barrels or casks.
 It usually has 40% to 50% ABV.

 - Vodka, like whiskey, is made by distilling a fermented mash.
 Generally, vodka is made of potatoes.
 In some instances, it is made with juniper berries or even milk.
 40% ABV.

 - Everclear is 60%, but Everclear can also have 75.5% and 95% ABV.

-- Rum is made by the distillation of pure sugar cane or molasses and is 75.5% ABV or 151 proof.
+- Rum is made by the distillation of pure sugar cane, sugarcane juice, or molasses and is usually aged in wooden barrels.
+It varies in ABV from approximately 40% ABV (80 proof) to 75.5% ABV (151 proof).